xoidlabs/xoid/docs/api/create.md

 `import { create } from 'xoid'`

 `create` is used to create atoms.
-Atoms are standalone setter/getter objects that hold state. `create` function is used to create them.
+Atoms are standalone setter/getter objects that hold state.

 ```js
 import { create } from 'xoid'